fieldtrip/website/getting_started/eeglab.md

 pop_saveset(eeglab_data, 'filename', 'myfilename.set')
 ```

-** THIS EXAMPLE CODE SHOULD BE CHANGED ACCORDING TO A NEW "fieldtrip2eeglab" FUNCTION THAT CONSIDERS FIELDTRIP DATA STRUCTURE **

 Notes:
 - To import frequency or timelock data to FieldTrip, **[ft_freqanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_freqanalysis.m)** or **[ft_timelockanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_timelockanalysis.m)** can be used instead of ft_preprocessing, respectively.